raspberrypilearning/club-mentoring/en/step_8.md

 ## Scratch
 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Scratch** is a block-based, drag-and-drop style coding language with a simple visual interface.
-It promotes creativity, computational thinking, and problem solving skills. </p>
+It promotes creativity, computational thinking, and problem-solving skills.</p>
 Scratch is particularly great for beginners and younger children as they can see the impact of their code quickly, without worrying about typing or remembering names and syntax.
 It is free, available online, offline, and in more than 70 languages.

 **What can you make with it?**